Skip to content

 In a market saturated with "fast-food" rap, a new M.O.P. related project signifies a return to the Hardcore where every syllable and snare hit is calculated for maximum impact.

 Danze proves that the legends aren't just legacy acts, they are still the sharpest blades in the drawer.
-If history is any indication, a new album means a new blueprint for how to balance street grit with soulful, mature production.
+A new album means a new blueprint for how to balance street grit with soulful, mature production.

 Billy Danze isn't just "letting it be" he’s making sure we know he’s still here, and he’s still the standard.
 If #TheAnswer is what we think it is, the "First Family" is about to reclaim the throne.